DMOs & CVBs: Trip Planning and Destination Experts

-A location’s Destination Marketing Organization or its Convention and Visitors Bureau offers expertise and services to make your travels run smoothly, providing valuable insight on major attractions and hidden gems.
+A location’s Destination Marketing Organization or Convention Visitors Bureau offers expertise and services to make your trip run smoothly, providing valuable insight on major attractions and hidden gems.

 What Is a DMO?
 What Is a CVB?

 DMOs and CVBs are similar and sometimes the same.
 What differentiates these organizations?

 DMOs usually bill themselves local experts, helping visitors enjoy a destination to the fullest.
 Nonprofit CVBs—generally funded by hotel-stay taxes or membership dues, tend toward a business focus: providing services to help organize conventions and meetings, and securing appropriate permits for business-sponsored events.
 DMOs, similarly funded, tend to focus on leisure travelers.